zushenyan/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 cons

-- might not working well if you have multiple teams to work on the same product.
+- might not work well if you have multiple teams to work on the same product.